Holdmyapplejuice/KawaiinekoCV/README.md

 I also have custom noises like 'breath-in' and 'breath-out' and 'l' syllables, along with some other syllables. no... 'la li lu le lo' have nothing to do wth anything, but it's kinda funny lmaoo.

 Should work with most languages, as I have a lot of standard syllables, Japanese, I have all the standard syllables, you'd have to use romaji though, but you can definitely use the Japanese to romaji in openutau or make a new oto.ini.
-Kurdish? hell yeah, Toki Pona, I mean, if you can really, go wild lmaooo. should be more IPA adherent.
+Kurdish? hell yeah, Toki Pona, I mean, if you can really, go wild lmaooo. should be more IPA adherent while accounting for most keyboards.

 - holdmyapplejuice